-Gianfranco Frattini (May 15, 1926 - April 6, 2004) was an Italian architect and designer.
-He is a member of the generation that created the Italian design movement in the late 1950s through the 1960s.
+Gianfranco Frattini (1926 - 2004) was an Italian architect and designer who pioneered the development of Italian design in the 1960s.